hiraokas/ProbeCaptureEnrichmentSequencing_amoA/README.md

 The scripts are prepared for the analysis of the study.
 This means that the scripts are not implemented as a stand-alone research software.

 Main script mainScript_amoA.sh and related modules are stored under "src" directory.
-Also, sequenecs data used in the study are atored in "data" directory
+Also, amoA/CuMMO gene sequenecs used in the study are stored in "data" directory.

 ## Code
 The codes are written mostly in shell script.